The curse of Mother Theresa

 5% – Atheist.

-I was getting very irritated Law, because he wasn’t dealing with the often weak arguments raised by Tortzis.
-So after the debate I got a few minutes to try to debate with Tortzis myself.
+After the debate I got a few minutes to try to debate with Tortzis myself.
 Unfortunately he had to leave and so I didn’t get the chance.
 But he very kindly left me his email address, so that we could carry on the debate via email.

 I emailed this: